toanhtran/MilSpouseCodersNewbies/README.md

-# README
+# MilSpouseCodersNewbies

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration
+Want to connect with other military spouses learning software development.
+MilSpouseCodersNewbies helps you ask questions, connect, and learn from a large military community.

+## Table of Contents
-* Database creation
+* Technologies Used

-* Database initialization
+* Wistia API

-* How to run the test suite
+* How to use MilSpouseCodersNewbies

-* Services (job queues, cache servers, search engines, etc.)
+* Register for an account

+## Techologies Used
+* Back-end: Ruby, Rails
+  * Ruby version 2.4.2
+  * Rails version 5.1.4

+* Front-end:

+* API: Google Maps, Wistia

-* Deployment instructions
+* Installation instructions

 * ...
-# MilSpouseCodersNewbies
+## Author
+ToAnh Tran () is a Full Stack Web Developer living in San Diego, CA.  If you have any questions about MilSpouseCodersNewbies, feel free to reach out toanh.t.tran@gmail.com